yarkhinephyo/blog/blog/_posts/2022-04-05-speed-up-python-with-ctypes.markdown

 }
 {% endhighlight %}

-We have further sped up the code execution as it takes only 0.78 seconds now.
+We have further sped up the code execution although there is an additional overhead of managing threads.

 {% highlight none %}
-python test_prime_ctypes_pthread.py
+>>> python -m timeit -n 5 -s 'import test_ctypes_pthread as t' 't.timeit_function()'
-Primes: 1850794 Time: 0.78271
+Primes: 921295
+5 loops, best of 5: 322 msec per loop
 {% endhighlight %}

 ### Calling the C-compiled prime checker with Python threading